 Try these 7 remedies repeatedly until something works.
 It’s important to take care of it before it becomes mastitis.
 If you think you’ve developed mastitis be sure to see your doctor right away!
 Scroll to the end to find out how to help prevent future plugged milk ducts.

 This post contains affiliate links.
 If you make a purchase after clicking one of my links I may earn a commission at no additional cost to you.

 What is a clogged milk duct and what does it look like?
 A clogged duct is simply where milk has congealed and created a blockage in a milk duct within the breast.

 They can happen randomly at any time.
 But they’re more common if your baby changes their nursing schedule or if you have an oversupply causing your breasts to not be emptied.
-You will feel a lump in your breast and it may or may not be painful.
+You will feel a tender lump in your breast.
 They can happen anywhere in your breast from your armpit down to the nipple.

 If you have flu-like symptoms or your breast is red and/or warm to the touch please call your doctor right away!
 You have likely developed mastitis, an infection of the breast, and will most likely need an antibiotic to clear it up.